Pyt-logo

 7. Sankat Mochan Samiti

-The Sankat Mochan Samiti is a non-political and non-profit organization that focuses on moral, spiritual and physical wellness of the community.
+The Sankat Mochan Samiti is a non-political and non-profit organisation that focuses on the moral, spiritual and physical wellness of the community.
 The Samiti built and maintains a Hanuman temple in the premises.
-The Hanuman temple is one of the most visited temples in Melbourne.
+The Hanuman temple is one of the most visited attractions in Melbourne.

 Explore Our Best-Selling Australia Tour Packages